 1.17 Not specifically.
-Rather it is a document which is aimed at supporting the achievement of the Council's Vision for the future of the borough, and for Wandsworth Town, as articulated in the Council's overarching objectives and emerging Local Plan as set out in paragraphs 1.1 and 1.2 above.
-It does however, have an overarching aim of creating a place which puts people first.
+Rather it is a document which is aimed at supporting the achievement of the Council's vision for the future of the borough, and for Wandsworth Town, as articulated in the Council's overarching objectives set out in paragraph 1.1 above, and the Vision contained in the emerging Local Plan as set out in paragraph 1.2 above.
+It does, however, have an overarching aim of creating a place which puts people first.
 The following diagram provides some visual sense of the long-term aspirations of Wandsworth Town as a place: